 This paper describes an endogenous fertility model with a pay-as-you-go pension model including public debt.
-It examines the effect of child allowances.
+It examines the effects of child allowances.
 Child allowances are used to raise fertility.
-A government in a developed country considers that an increase in fertility brings about an increase in tax revenue in the future because of an increase in younger people.
+A government in an economically developed country considers that an increase in fertility brings about an increase in tax revenue in the future because of an increase in younger people.
 This policy therefore copes with an aging society.
-This paper presents analysis of whether child allowances financed by public debt can decrease public debt stock per GDP thanks to an increase in younger people or not.
-However, this paper presents a derivation that child allowances financed by public debt raise the public debt stock per GDP in the model with no public debt policy in the long run.
-Even if the government adopts a positive public debt stock policy in the long run, child allowances can not reduce the public debt stock per GDP.
-Therefore, an increase in the younger population given by child allowances does not make sense for reduction of the public debt stock per GDP.
-Child allowances increase the public debt stock directly.
-This constitutes a direct and immediate effect.
+This paper presents analysis of whether child allowances financed by public debt can decrease the public debt stock per unit of GDP by virtue of an increase in younger people or not.
+However, this paper presents one derivation that child allowances financed by public debt raise the public debt stock per unit of GDP in the model with no public debt policy in the long run.
+Even if the government adopts a positive public debt stock policy in the long run, child allowances can not reduce the public debt stock per unit of GDP.
+Therefore, an increase in the younger population given by child allowances does not make sense for reduction of the public debt stock per unit of GDP.
+Child allowances increase the public debt stock directly, which constitutes a direct and immediate effect.
 However, child allowances raise fertility.
 Therefore, the ratio of younger people to older people increases.
-Consequently, tax revenue increases for pension benefit for older people and child allowances have the effect of decreasing the public debt stock.
-This is an indirect effect.
-Our paper verifies that the indirect effect is less than the direct effect.
-For that reason, child allowances can not reduce public debt stock per GDP.
+Consequently, tax revenue increases for pension benefit for older people.
+Child allowances have the effect of decreasing the public debt stock, which is an indirect effect.
+Our results show that the indirect effect is less than the direct effect.
+For that reason, child allowances can not reduce the public debt stock per unit of GDP.